 During the interview, Bernhard, who founded The Shaw Group in the mid-1980s with $50,000, grew it to Fortune 500 status and sold it in 2013 for $3 billion, was a bit more forthcoming with information on the headquarters the company hopes to build in Lafayette, where it has narrowed potential sites to three: Four Corners, the old Lourdes property and UL Lafayette’s Research Park.
 “I think we may have some options on some property right now,” Bernhard said.

-The proposed headquarters, a 200,000-square-foot office building with room for expansion, would eventually house what Bernhard aims to grow into another Fortune 500 company, bringing under one roof the operations for dozens of municipal power companies (Louisiana currently has two Fortune 500 companies, New Orleans-based Entergy and Monroe-based CenturyLink).
+The proposed $8 million headquarters would eventually house what Bernhard aims to grow into another Fortune 500 company, bringing under one roof the operations for dozens of municipal power companies (Louisiana currently has two Fortune 500 companies, New Orleans-based Entergy and Monroe-based CenturyLink).
 Bernhard explained that his staff has narrowed prospective power company targets across the South to 70 and is already in talks with 30 to 40 of those municipalities.
 Those transactions are expected to be a mix of purchases and management agreements, he said, with some requiring approvals from mayors, some city councils and others public votes.